 Indian head massage stimulates and improves lymphatic drainage.
-It increases blood flow to the head neck and shoulders therefore helping to remove waste products from the body.
-In addition boosting overall immunity and improving circulation.
+It increases blood flow to the head neck and shoulders, therefore, helping to remove waste products from the body.
+In addition, boosting overall immunity and improves circulation.
 This in turn increases energy levels.

 Promotes hair growth

 This is a lovely side effect of the Indian head massage.
-The massage increases nourishment and oxygen to the scalp and hair follicle this stimulates hair growth.
+The massage increases nourishment and oxygen to the scalp and hair follicles which stimulates hair growth.

 What to expect from a head massage

-The massage usually last between 35-45 minutes.
+A massage is either 30 or 45 minutes.
 It is performed in a chair.
 It can be carried out with oils with you wrapped in a towel.
-Alternatively it can be carried out over clothes if preferred with no oils (this is ideal in an office environment).
+Alternatively, it can be carried out over clothes if preferred with no oils (this is ideal in an office environment).

 Initially starting at the upper back.
 I will begin by applying pressure to points that dissolve knots and relax the muscles.
 Then I move to the shoulders and upper arms to release other common areas of tension.
 Down the lower arms, hands and fingers.
 Then back up to the neck and head to release headache-causing blockages and to encourage better circulation.
 The massage then progresses to the scalp.
 Relaxing the entire head, encouraging circulation and stimulating hair growth.
 Lastly, I will perform a gentle face massage.